ericrasmussen/chromaticleaves/posts/compiled-heist-the-walkthrough.markdown

 #### Runtime splices and node reuse

-If you're only familiar interpreted splices, you might be wondering how this inversion of control affects us.
+If you're only familiar with interpreted splices, you might be wondering how this inversion of control affects us.
 Specifically, two questions come to mind:

 1. If we need to pre-define our splices, how can we render dynamic values?